 Size: minimum 100Mib.
 200MiB recommended.

 Other: needs a "boot" flag.

-Identifying if an Ubuntu has been installed in EFI mode
+Identifying if an Ubuntu has been installed in UEFI mode

-An Ubuntu installed in EFI mode can be detected the following way:
+An Ubuntu installed in UEFI mode can be detected the following way:

-- its /etc/fstab file contains an EFI partition (mount point: /boot/efi)
+- its /etc/fstab file contains an UEFI partition (mount point: /boot/efi)

 - it uses the grub-efi bootloader (not grub-pc)

 - from the installed Ubuntu, open a terminal (Ctrl+Alt+T) then type the following command:

 [ -d /sys/firmware/efi ] && echo "Installed in UEFI mode" || echo "Installed in Legacy mode"

 Note: Do not follow this procedure if your computer is already booting correctly.
 Use this procedure only if you believe you've accidentally installed Ubuntu in BIOS/CSM/legacy mode and you want it to boot in UEFI/UEFI mode.